 Notes

-1 This is a compilation of the Dangerous Goods Safety (Major Hazard Facilities) Regulations 2007 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 3 March 2017 of the Dangerous Goods Safety (Major Hazard Facilities) Regulations 2007 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table